 - Annual “Toys for Tots Drive,” including fundraising dinner/dance.

-- Annual multiple fundraising events for the “St. Patrick’s Day Parade.”
+- Annual multiple fundraising events for the “St. Patrick’s Day Season Events.”

 - Annual Harry-Anna Valentine’s Ball to raise funds for the Florida Children’s Therapy Services.